dockur/macos/readme.md

 ## Features ✨

- - KVM acceleration
+- Runs macOS inside a Docker container
- - Web-based viewer
+- Web-based viewer for controlling the VM
- - Shared host folder
- - USB pass through
- - Automatic download
+- Automatic download of the installation files
+- Near-native performance with KVM acceleration
+- Configurable CPU, RAM, and disk size
+- USB passthrough and host folder sharing
+- Supports bridge, user-mode, macvlan, and DHCP networking

 ## Usage  🐳